 Rawi Hage reflects on why death is for the living in Beirut Hellfire Society

-Beirut Hellfire Society revolves around Beirut-based Pavlov, a 20-year-old undertaker and his encounter with a secret society that gives proper burials to those denied them for reasons such as being an atheist or being gay.
+Beirut Hellfire Society revolves around Pavlov, a 20-year-old undertaker.
+He encounters a secret society that gives proper burials to those denied them for reasons such as being an atheist or being gay.
 The novel examines what it's like to live through war, what it's like to face death and what it means to feel alive.

 Belief and convention

 "Pavlov is a character that is torn between his own disbelief in religion and tradition, all out of duty and out of love for his father.
-He is accepted to become part of the Beirut Hellfire Society because the group hired his father to conduct alternative burials in the Middle East and particularly in Lebanon.
+He is accepted into the Beirut Hellfire Society because the group hired his father to conduct alternative burials in the Middle East and particularly in Lebanon.
 Within these regions, burial has to be done within religious institutions.
 There's no secular burial spaces, so this particular society decided to live outside of religiosity."